nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index refers to the index number of the Participant as shown in the displayed Participant list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * A Next-of-Kin with the same name cannot be assigned to the same Participant.
+* The name must contain only alphanumeric characters.

 Example Usage:
 * `addNok 1 n/Jannette Yeo p/88734323 tag/Spouse` - Adds a Next-of-Kin whose name is Janette Yeo with contact number
   88734323 and tag Spouse to the first Participant.

-### Removing Next-of-Kin from a Participant: `deleteNok`
+### Deleting Next-of-Kin of a Participant: `deleteNok`

-Removes a Next-of-Kin from a Participant.
+Deletes a Next-of-Kin of a Participant.

-Format: `deleteNok INDEX_1 INDEX_2`
+Format: `deleteNok NOK_INDEX PARTICIPANT_ID`

-* Removes the Next-of-Kin at specified `INDEX_1` from the Participant at specified index `INDEX_2`.
+* Deletes the Next-of-Kin at specified `NOK_INDEX` of the Participant at specified index `PARTICIPANT_ID`.
-* `INDEX_1` refers to the index number of the Next-of_Kin as shown in the Participant's list of Next-of-Kins.
+* `NOK_INDEX` refers to the index number of the Next-of_Kin as shown in the Participant's list of Next-of-Kins.
-* `INDEX_2` refers to the index number of the Participant as shown in the displayed Participant list.
+* `PARTICIPANT_ID` refers to the index number of the Participant as shown in the displayed Participant list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Example Usage:
-* `deleteNok 2 1` - Removes the 2nd Next-of-Kin from the 1st Participant.
+* `deleteNok 2 1` - Deletes the 2nd Next-of-Kin of the 1st Participant.

 <br>![result for 'deleteNok 1 2'](images/deleteNokSecondFirstResult.png)